Slain reporter's father takes on Facebook over violent video

 WASHINGTON -- The family of a slain journalist is asking the Federal Trade Commission to take action against Facebook for failing to remove online footage of her shooting death.

-Andy Parker says the company is violating its own terms of service in hosting videos on Facebook and its sibling service Instagram that glorify violence.
+Andy Parker said Tuesday the company is violating its own terms of service in hosting videos on Facebook and its sibling service Instagram that glorify violence.

 “The reality is that Facebook and Instagram put the onus on victims and their families to do the policing of graphic content — requiring them to relive their worst moments over and over to curb the proliferation of these videos,” says the complaint.

-Andy Parker said during a press conference announcing the FTC complaint that he also wants to see action from Congress, echoing some of the calls made last week by whistleblower and former Facebook employee Frances Haugen, who has accused the company of harming children, inciting political violence and fueling misinformation.
+Andy Parker said during a news conference announcing the FTC complaint that he also wants to see action from Congress.
+That echoed some of the calls made last week by whistleblower and former Facebook employee Frances Haugen, who has accused the company of harming children, inciting political violence and fueling misinformation.

+“Alison’s murder, shared on Facebook, Instagram and YouTube, is just one of the egregious practices that are undermining the fabric of our society,” Parker said.

+Parker said he agreed with Haugen on the need for Congress to impose new curbs on the long-standing legal protections for speech posted on social media platforms.

-He previously worked with the Georgetown law clinic to file a similar FTC complaint against Google and its YouTube service.
-The FTC doesn't typically disclose whether or not it has decided to investigate a complaint.
+Parker previously worked with the Georgetown law clinic to file a similar FTC complaint last year against Google and its YouTube service.
+The FTC declined to comment on the latest filing and doesn't typically disclose whether or not it has decided to investigate a complaint.
+Parker said he hoped that Lina Khan, the new head of the FTC appointed by President Joe Biden, would take the complaints more seriously.

+But Eric Goldman, a law professor at Santa Clara University and co-director of its High Tech Law Institute, said he sees problems with the case that Parker is making by alleging violations of Facebook’s terms of service.
+The social media platforms’ terms of service don’t provide a solid promise that everything on their sites will meet the standards, he said, and in fact they include caveats that, “We can’t do a perfect job.”

+The FTC is legally able to ignore complaints filed by non-government parties, Goldman noted.
+As a result, such complaints “are often just for show,” he said.

 O'Brien reported from Providence, Rhode Island.